-Dr. Myriam El Khoury-Malhame is an assistant professor of psychology in the Department of Social Sciences at LAU.
+Dr. Myriam El Khoury-Malhame is an assistant professor of psychology in the Department of Social and Education Sciences at LAU.

 She strongly advocates the bi-directional connections between biology and psychology with a special focus on neurosciences as the brain remains the most vital yet understudied organ in psychology.
 The bio-psycho-social model shapes personality and influences physical and mental health as well as illness.
 She has combined both approaches in her trainings as a clinical psychologist and a cognitive neuroscientist.

 She worked for her doctoral studies under the supervision of David Servan-Schreiber and Stephanie Khalfa, examining the cortico-limbic, physiological and clinical markers of PTSD and explored how EMDR psychotherapy improves PTSD symptoms by restoring brain structure and function.

 Her research interests include bio-psychological basis of stress, trauma and anxiety disorders, emotions, cognitive and attention bias, fear conditioning, sleep alterations, addiction, resilience, gratitude, attachment, and integrating spirituality to the cognitive behavioral affective triad.

 Dr. El Khoury-Melhame also specializes in CBT* and EMDR** in adult outpatients suffering anxiety and depression.
 She works at promoting the daily use and mastery of novel effective stress management techniques such as mindfulness, EFT*** and heart coherence for normal and pathological populations, in individual and/or group setting.

 Moreover, she promotes the integration of psychological support in medical settings and frequently works with health care providers to better implement active listening and stress/pain management tools for patients suffering for e.g. from cancer, diabetes, obesity, Alzheimer, etc…